Dutch police chief Andy Kraag revealed in an interview this month that three out of four of his detectives are working on drug cases.

 It’s not that the money goes to waste.
 Thousands of drug labs have been dismantled.
-The amount of cocaine intercepted in the port of Rotterdam has quadrupled in four years, from 20,000 to 80.000 kilograms.
-9 percent of all cases police bring to prosecutors are drug-related.
+The amount of cocaine intercepted in the port of Rotterdam has quadrupled in four years, from 20,000 to 80,000 kilos.
+One in ten cases police bring to prosecutors are drug-related.
 Half are taken to court.
 (Remember the figure for rapists was a third.)
 One in five prisoners were convicted of a drug crime.

 Yet the price of cocaine hasn’t budged from €50 per gram in fifteen years.
 (Lower than in the United States.)
 It seems the more drugs customs and police intercept, the more drug cartels ship to Europe.
 Cocaine production in South America is believed to have tripled in the last ten years.

-Half of under-35s in the Netherlands have tried ecstasy, the country’s most popular drug, which is manufactured locally.
+Half of under-35s in the Netherlands have tried ecstasy, the country’s most popular drug after cannabis, which is manufactured locally.
 Only 3 percent used ecstasy in the last year.
 The figures for amphetamines, cocaine and other drugs are even lower, and below the European average.
 Drug use in the Netherlands is low — and stable.

 Some 130,000 Dutch people are addicted to drugs, half to cannabis, which is decriminalized.
 600,000 are addicted to opioids and one million to either alcohol or tobacco.
 All of which are legal.